UH-300-021/Welcome-to-Wizardry/README.md

  -(**returnType**)<code>functionName</code>:(**firstParamType**)**firstParamName** <code>moreOfTheFunctionName</code>:(**secondParamType**)**secondParamName** ....

 ####Return Types
-Return types may be primitive types, like we talked about [last week](https://github.com/UH-300-021/LanguageDay), or objects.
+Return types may be primitive types, like we talked about [in the last lesson](https://github.com/UH-300-021/LanguageDay), or objects.
 If it is an object, remember to add a * after the name.
 We will get why you need to do this at a later time.

 ```objc
 //Primitive